KajalMajhi/summer-essential-product-analysis/README.md

  ### **📊 Dataset**

-The dataset used for this analysis contains information on Indian summer beauty products, including:
+The dataset used for this analysis contains information on Indian summer beauty products, including (This data was sourced from kaggle):

 **Product attributes:** Category, brand, price, SPF rating, organic/non-organic, waterproof, primary ingredients.